bargaisabelle/ceg3120-bargaisabelle/git-guide.md

 - .git folder
   -  contains project information, commit history, and the remote repository address
 - .gitignore file
-  - a plaintext file that contains a pattern that decides what files and directories to ignore when committing to github
+  - a plaintext file that contains files and directories to ignore when committing to github
+  - so `git status' will no longer show these as files to be added to github
+  - when to use:
+    - exclude libraries files that need to be built per system
+    - keep excess off Github
+    - keep secrets off Github
 - ~~.git/hooks~~

 ## GitHub

 - Pull requests
-  - allows you to request that your local repository grab the changes from your remote repository
+  - used to request changes be merged on Github
 - SSH authentication to repositories
   - a secure network that uses a key based system for remote communication between machines on an unsecured open network
 - ~~Actions~~